Liverpool identify ex-Man Utd star as long-term replacement for Andy Robertson – report

 We could very well face competition from Barcelona and Real Madrid for the footballer’s signature, according to updates coming out of Portugal.

-One report from Spanish outlet AS, however, claims that Liverpool are currently showing the highest degree of interest in Alvaro Carreras.
+One report from Spanish outlet AS, however, claims that Liverpool are currently showing the highest degree of interest in Alvaro Fernandez.

 The No.3’s experience in English football (a season-long loan spell with Preston North End) is considered a factor here, with our decision-makers thought to believe that it will aid any period of adaptation.